 Good Shepherd’s Headache Program offers specialized therapy for headaches and migraines.
 Good Shepherd Rehabilitation Network’s evidence-based headache therapy reduces pain and empowers patients to take part in their care.

 This proven therapy is available for young adults to seniors at more than 15 convenient outpatient sites in the region.
 You will find the Headache Program at Good Shepherd outpatient locations from Allentown to Stroudsburg and from Bethlehem to East Greenville.
 Don’t continue to suffer with headaches.
-Call 610-419-2130 or fill out the form to the right.
+Call 1-888-44-REHAB (73422).

 Up to 50 million Americans suffer from chronic headaches, and about 15 percent of the U.S. population suffers from debilitating migraine headaches.